 Free Christmas Lights Themed Lesson Plan Activities For Teletherapy

 When it comes to speech therapy materials, there is definitely not a shortage of Christmas-themed activities to choose from.
-Since it is such a big theme, I like to break it down into a few sub-themes (which surprisingly, is not made up word!).
+Since it is such a big theme, I like to break it down into a few sub-themes (which surprisingly, is not made-up word!).
 Using a more specific Christmas theme allows me to target particular concepts and vocabulary more explicitly.
 Plus, it streamlines my planning by making it less overwhelming!

 What is a kid's favorite thing about Christmas?
-Okay, other then the gifts.
+Okay, other than the gifts.
 And the never-ending cookies.
 Christmas lights!
 The twinkling lights excite kids (and adults!) all month long.
 So, might as well use them to ignite some enthusiasm in your sessions, too!

 Check out all of these links to FREE activities to "brighten" your therapy sessions this holiday!

 This activity on ABCYa.com is so fun for younger students!
 They can click and drag the mouse (or use their finger on the screen) to "hang" strings of lights, then watch the lights flash to music.
 If you're doing teletherapy and can't give mouse control to your student, just have them describe to you where to put the lights!

 This strategic maze game is great for your older students.
 It has that video game feel, so it's sure to be a hit 😉